Finding the Best Portable PC Case With Handles

 About the Corsair GRAPHITE 760T

 Mid-range model at a premium price – this is how the Graphite Series 760T may appear at first glance.
 But you get closer to the point if you concentrate less on the usual series order and more on the case itself.
 Then the Full-Tower can collect so many plus points that the sales price becomes much more comprehensible.
+All in all a great fifth rank in Best Portable PC Case With Handles.

 Especially in comparison to the Obsidian Series, where the same design has been recycled for all models from Mini-ITX to HPTX, the fresh look of the Full-Tower catches the eye.
 With the panoramic window, the case also offers an unusual treat in this form.
 It is also remarkable that the side panels are designed as doors that can be opened and closed in a flash.
 Because Corsair manufactures the side panels entirely from plastic, however, torsional rigidity and robustness suffer.